-- I. For a successful Alternative Resolution, the complainant must provide detailed information about the concern or incident (what happened, when it happened, where it happened, who witnessed it, whether or not Personal Resolution was attempted, what outcomes the complainant is looking for.) - II.
-Alternative Resolution provides a voluntary mechanism for concerns or complaints to be resolved by providing a structured environment to the parties to reach a reasonable resolution. - III.
-In Alternative Resolution, fact-finding discussions, clarification of the issues, facilitated conversations, mediation, voluntary agreements, reconciliation and/or restoration processes may be used if both parties mutually agree to participate respectfully. - IV.
-Alternative Resolution may not be appropriate: - For concerns that are egregious in nature. - If only one party is committed to the process. - When there is a significant power imbalance between the parties. - When physical and psychological safety cannot be maintained. - Where the HWDSB is obligated at law to engage in a formal resolution/investigation. - V. Information collected during an Alternative Resolution process cannot be introduced as evidence in any future investigation unless required to do so by law. - VI.
-A meeting between the complainant and the respondent will not be a requirement for Alternative Resolution.
+- 2.1.2.1 For a successful Alternative Resolution, the complainant must provide detailed information about the concern or incident (what happened, when it happened, where it happened, who witnessed it, whether or not Personal Resolution was attempted, what outcomes the complainant is looking for). - 2.1.2.2 Alternative Resolution provides a voluntary mechanism for concerns or complaints to be resolved by providing a structured environment to the parties to reach a reasonable resolution. - 2.1.2.3 In Alternative Resolution, fact-finding discussions, clarification of the issues, facilitated conversations, mediation, voluntary agreements, reconciliation and/or restoration processes may be used if both parties mutually agree to participate respectfully. - 2.1.2.4 Alternate Resolution may not be appropriate: - 2.1.2.4.1 For concerns that are egregious in nature. - 2.1.2.4.2 If only one party is committed to the process. - 2.1.2.4.3 When there is a significant power imbalance between the parties. - 2.1.2.4.4 When physical and psychological safety cannot be maintained. - 2.1.2.4.5 Where HWDSB is obligated by law to engage in a formal resolution/ investigation. - 2.1.2.5 Information collected during an Alternative Resolution process cannot be introduced as evidence in any future investigation unless required to do so by law. - 2.1.2.6 A meeting between the complainant and the respondent will not be a requirement for Alternative Resolution. - 2.1.2.7 If the parties agree to resolve the concern or complaint through an Alternative Resolution process, the facilitator may assist in documenting the outcomes.
+Any settlement document must be mutually accepted by the parties and must be consistent with the Human Rights Policy. - 2.1.2.8 A resolution of a concern or complaint may be required to be supported by a union and/or other employee group in the case of parties who are employees.
+A copy of the signed resolution agreement will be provided to all parties and will be provided to the person(s) with supervisory responsibilities who have responsibility for implementing or monitoring the terms of the settlement.

-- VII.
-If the parties agree to resolve the concern or complaint through an Alternative Resolution process, the facilitator may assist in documenting the outcomes.
-Any settlement document must be mutually accepted by the parties and must be consistent with the Human Rights Policy. - VIII.
-A resolution of a concern or complaint may be required to be supported by a union and/or other employee group in the case of parties who are employees.
-A copy of the signed resolution agreement will be provided to all parties and will be provided to the person(s) with supervisory responsibilities who have responsibility for implementing or monitoring the terms of the settlement. - IX.
-Alternative Resolution does not lead to disciplinary outcomes, unless agreed to by the parties. - X. When an Alternative Resolution process is not successful, the next step is Formal Resolution.
+- 2.1.2.9 Alternative Resolution does not lead to disciplinary outcomes, unless agreed to by the parties. - 2.1.2.10 When an Alternative Resolution process is not successful, the next step is Formal Resolution.